-- The diagnosis should always be considered where the normal red reflex of the eye has been replaced by a white reflex. - Other indications include loss of vision, a painful swollen eye or strabismus in the first few years of life. - The diagnosis should always be considered if there is a family history of retinoblastoma until this is excluded with molecular investigations.
+- The diagnosis should always be considered where the normal red reflex of the eye has been replaced by a white reflex. - Other indications include loss of vision, a painful swollen eye or strabismus in the first few years of life. - The diagnosis should always be considered if there is a family history of retinoblastoma, until this risk is excluded with molecular investigations.

-Genetic basis
+Genetic basis and genetic testing

-- To date almost all cases of retinoblastoma are due to alteration (mutations) in the retinoblastoma gene (RB1). - A very small proportion, less than 1%, of unilateral cases may be due to N-myc amplification. - 10% of children with retinoblastoma will have an identifiable family history, typically bilateral disease but occasionally unilateral or low-penetrant disease. - Most unilateral retinoblastoma is associated with genetic alterations in both copies of the RB1 gene (somatic mutation).
-These alterations (or mutations) are present in the retinoblastoma tumour tissue, but are not present in the DNA extracted from blood. - Of the 40% of tumours that are bilateral, there will be an identifiable germline mutation in 95% or more of cases.
+- Almost all cases of retinoblastoma occur due to variants in the retinoblastoma gene (RB1). - A very small proportion (less than 1%) of unilateral cases may be due to N-myc amplification. - 10% of children with retinoblastoma will have an identifiable family history, typically bilateral disease, but occasionally unilateral or low-penetrant disease. - Most cases of unilateral retinoblastoma are associated with genetic variants in both copies of the RB1 gene in the retina (somatic variants).
+These variants are present in the retinoblastoma tumour tissue, but are not usually present in the DNA extracted from blood.